 Related through his grandmother to Tsar Nicholas II, Prince Michael has always had a strong emotional attachment to Russia, which he first visited in 1992, following the collapse of communism.
 Now Patron of the Russo-British Chamber of Commerce, he has returned to the country many times since then on business.
-He is also closely involved with a number of charity, arts and humanitarian organisations in Russia, including The Children’s Burns Trust, (which incorporates The Friends of Russian Children) and the St Gregory’s Foundation of which he is a particularly concerned and committed Patron.
+He is also closely involved with a number of charity, arts and humanitarian organisations in Russia, including The Children’s Burns Trust and the St Gregory’s Foundation, of which he is a particularly concerned and committed Patron.
 His family background, his knowledgeable interest in Russia and its history and his mastery of the language have all helped to make him a respected figure in that country.

 In 1998 an Honorary Doctorate was bestowed on him by the old-established Plekhanov Economics Academy.
 That same year he attended the formal re-interment of the bones of the murdered Romanov family in St Petersburg.
 In July 1999, Prince Michael led a Bentley Rally from Brooklands Museum to Moscow, covering the 1,700 miles in ten days and raising more than £25,000 for the Children’s Fire and Burns Trust.